 There are special rules for depreciation on automobiles and other "listed property" acquired after June 18, 1984.
-TRA of 1986 changed the depreciation allowance for "luxury" autos.
-The maximum first year allowance is \$2,660 for 1991.
+If the car is used less than 100 percent in the business, the maximum allowance is reduced, and if used 50 percent or less, the Sec.
+179 deduction is not allowed.
+The maximum first year allowance for depreciation and the Section 179 expense is \$2,760 on cars placed in service in 1992.
 Cellular telephones were added to listed property for 1990 and later years.